Hospitals create police forces to stem growing violence against staff

 This May, Georgia Gov. Brian Kemp, a Republican, signed a law that boosts criminal penalties for assaults against hospital workers and allows health care facilities in the state to create independent police forces.
 The law is a response to that testimony as well as hospital lobbying and data documenting a rise in violence against health care workers.
 In enacting the law, Georgia joined other states attempting to reverse a rise in violence over the last several years through stiffer criminal penalties and enhanced law enforcement.

 Nearly 40 states have laws that establish or increase penalties for assaults on health care workers, according to the American Nurses Association.
-And lawmakers in 29 states have approved or are working on similar laws, as well as ones that allow for the creation of hospital police forces.
+And lawmakers in 29 states have approved or are working on either similar laws, or ones that allow for the creation of hospital police forces.
 Members of those forces can carry firearms and make arrests.
 In addition, they have higher training requirements than noncertified officers such as security guards, according to the International Association for Healthcare Security and Safety.

 Groups representing nurses and hospitals argue that such laws address the daily reality of aggressive or agitated patients who sometimes become violent.
 Still, such interventions are relatively new.
 Critics worry that establishing hospital police forces will escalate violence in health care settings and could have unintended effects.